jexxa-projects/JexxaTutorials/BookStore/README-JexxaTest.md

 *   JDK 17 (or higher) installed
 *   Maven 3.6 (or higher) installed

+## General note
+In general, you should write pure unit tests, especially for your aggregates.
+This ensures that your business-tests remain independent of any technology as well.
+In addition, you avoid the anti-pattern `anemic model` and accidentally put business logic into an application- or domain service.

+Depending on the teams' experience in writing tests, even the transition to DDD can be quite challenging.
+In addition, if a team has written a lot of mock tests in the past, the use of subs can be helpful in communicating the benefits of a Ports-And-Adapters architecture.

+Once a team has mastered the challenges of DDD, writing pure unit tests should be trained consistently.

 ## Write some tests
 Writing some tests with Jexxa is quite easy.
 If you implement your driven adapters using Jexxa's driven adapter strategies you can use package **jexxa-test**.
 It automatically provides stubs so that you do not need any mock framework.
 Main advantages are: